SphtKr/homebridge-itunes/README.md

 }
 ```

+(Note that for this to work, you will need ffmpeg installed with libfreetype support--if you are using Homebrew, you can get this by running `brew install ffmpeg --with-freetype`)

 Then, add the camera device to HomeKit (all camera devices have to be added individually, they can't be attached to a bridge device).
 This is an experimental feature so please provide feedback!

 ## Known issues